-At 30 June 2017, the Company had a working capital deficit of \$72,287,000 (defined as current assets less current liabilities).
+At 31 March 2017, the Company had a working capital deficit of \$67,556,000 (defined as current assets less current liabilities).

-In 2017, the Company is forecasting gold production of 24,000 ounces from Corihuarmi.
+In 2017, the Company is forecasting gold production of 22,000 ounces from Corihuarmi.
 Production is expected to come mainly from the Cayhua zone, along with continued production from zones Susan, Laura, Tambo Nuevo, Diana extension, plus nearby Scree Slope material.

-The 2017 Corihuarmi capital budget is \$2.0 million for the construction of a heap leach pad and a waste dump site.
+The 2017 Corihuarmi capital budget is \$2.0 million for the construction of a heap leach pad.
 This expansion is to accommodate all of the material that is scheduled to be mined and stacked until the second quarter of 2018.